faizalrf/documentation/streaming-mariadb-backlup.md

 sys	0m24.971s
 ```

-The backup process took roughly 2m49s to complete the full backup, we can verify how much data was written to the backup folder.
+The backup process took roughly 2m49s to complete the full backup.
+We can verify how much data was written to the backup folder.

 ```
 [shell] du -h backup/